 How do I send money to Georgia from Canada?

 Since the Georgian lari is an exotic currency, you only have a few options when sending money to Georgia from Canada.
 These include:

 - Banks.
 Some Canadian banks will let you transfer funds directly into a Georgian bank account.
 You can also think about sending a cheque, draft or money order via mail.
 Keep in mind that this method, also known as “snail mail”, is the slowest way to send money overseas.

-- Non-banks.
-By using the services of a money transfer company, such as Western Union or MoneyGram, you can send money to a cash pickup location in Georgia.
+- Alternatives to banks.
+By using the services of a money transfer company, such as Western Union or MoneyGram, you can send money to a cash pick-up location in Georgia.
 You can use the services of a money transfer company, like TransferWise, to send money to a Georgian bank account as well.
 If you and your recipient both have PayPal accounts, you can use its services to send money to Georgia.
 You can open a PayPal account for free online.

 How do I receive money from Georgia in Canada?

 When receiving money from Georgia in Canada, you can choose from similar methods, including:

 - Banks.
 By giving the sender your bank account details, you can receive money directly into your bank account.
 The sender can transfer funds into your account through a Georgian bank or by using a money transfer company.
 You can also receive a money order, cheque or draft via mail, however as mentioned above, this is the slowest way to receive funds.

 - Alternatives to banks.
 Non-banking businesses, such as Western Union and MoneyGram, have a considerable presence across Canada.
 You can visit any of their cash pick-up centres to collect transferred money.
 PayPal also allows transfers to Canada from Georgia.
 To use its services, both you and the sender should have PayPal accounts.
 Opening a new account is free and does not involve any fees.
 Some other specialist transfer companies may allow transfers from Georgia to Canada.

 Emergency cash transfers in Georgia